Adillwma/QuantumHarmonics/README.md

 <img src="Images/outputcc.png" width=500>

 *Hydrogen potential varying* $l$*.
-We can see that when* $l = 0$ *the potential is the standard columb potential, but as it increases, the repulsive force due to the centrifugal term grows larger.
-The most interesting aspect of this is that we can see that where* $l \neq 0$ *the potential is discontinous, resulting in the charecteristic shapes.*
+We can see that when* $l = 0$ *the potential is the standard coulomb potential, but as it increases, the repulsive force due to the centrifugal term grows larger.
+The most interesting aspect of this is that we can see that where* $l \neq 0$ *the potential is discontinuous, resulting in the characteristic shapes.*

 <img src="Images/l3d.png" width=500>

 *3D representation of the shape of the Hydrogen orbitals as* $l$ *is varied.
-We see the sperically symetric case of* $l=0$ *and the bilatteral symetry where* $l\neq0$.
+We see the spherically symmetric case of* $l=0$ *and the bilateral symmetry where* $l\neq0$.

 </div>

 Overall, for higher values of $l$, the potential energy becomes more repulsive at shorter distances compared to the $l = 0$ case, reflecting the increased centrifugal effect due to the higher angular momentum of the electron.
-This behavior is characteristic of the different shapes of orbitals associated with different values of $l$ in atomic systems.
+This behaviour is characteristic of the different shapes of orbitals associated with different values of $l$ in atomic systems.

-If we now wgain plot the wavefucntions and probability density for the hydrogen atom, but this time for a range of l values, we can see how the position of the maxima changes as $l$ increases.
+If we now again plot the wavefunctions and probability density for the hydrogen atom, but this time for a range of l values, we can see how the position of the maxima changes as $l$ increases.

 <div align="center">

 <img src="Images/ls2.png" width=600>

-*Plot again shows the wavefunctions on the left and the probability dewnsities on the right.
+*Plot again shows the wavefunctions on the left and the probability densities on the right.
 This time we plot a range of* $l$ *values for the hydrogen atom, we can see that as* $l$ *increases the position of the maxima moves further away from the nucleus.
-This is the result of the repulsive centrifugal potential that is added to the standard columb potential when* $l\neq 0$. *We can also see that the maximum possible* $l$ *value is dependant on the value of* $n$*, and is given by* $l_{\text{max}} = n-1$.
+This is the result of the repulsive centrifugal potential that is added to the standard coulomb potential when* $l\neq 0$. *We can also see that the maximum possible* $l$ *value is dependent on the value of* $n$* and is given by* $l_{\text{max}} = n-1$.

 </div>